Monitor and limit the spread of invasive Asian carp species.

 Bighead and silver carp were introduced to the Mississippi River in the 1980s after wastewater treatment ponds were overcome from flooding on the lower Mississippi River.
 Left uncontrolled, the invasive carp’s feeding habits starve other species and cause turbidity in the waters where they feed, detrimentally altering the habitat that supports native species.
 Left unchecked, there is concern that the invasive species will continue to expand further upstream into the upper Mississippi and Ohio Rivers.

-The U.S. Fish and Wildlife Service (USFWS) is the federal lead on the Asian carp issue.
+The U.S. Fish and Wildlife Service (USFWS) is the federal lead for invasive Asian carp.
 The USFWS works with the U.S. Army Corps of Engineers via lead coordination through the Great Lakes and Ohio River Division.
 The USFWS participates in the Mississippi Interstate Cooperative Resource Association’s Asian Carp Advisory Committee.
 In November 2015, the committee published its “Monitoring and Response Plan for Asian Carp in the Mississippi River Basin.”
 The plan includes best practices, sampling, monitoring and response plans, control and removal plans, and coordination and outreach plans.

-The St. Paul District has permitted installation of an acoustic barrier speaker system and has received approval for a trial run to modify dam gate operations at Lock and Dam 8 to resist the passage of Asian carp.
-Further investigations by the UMAISRC are underway at Lock and Dams 2, 4 and 5, but the Corps is not currently considering operational changes at these sites.
+The St. Paul District has permitted installation of an acoustic barrier speaker system and is doing trial run to modify dam gate operations at Lock and Dam 8 based on research by UMAISRC.
+Further research by the UMAISRC are underway at Lock and Dams 2, 4 and 5.

-Congress authorized the Corps via 33 U.S.C.
-Section 408 to permit alterations and modification to existing Corps projects if the proposed action does not adversely impact the project purpose and is not injurious to the public.
+33 U.S.C.
+Section 408 to permits alterations and modification to existing Corps projects if the proposed action does not adversely impact the project purpose and is not injurious to the public.

-Asian carp related activities are funded, as needed, out of the Special Investigations program.
+Asian carp related activities are funded out of the Special Investigations program.